 Thanks for signing up for our course on getting the most out of your X-Plane 11 demo.
 Your guide to installing and setting up X-Plane is on its way to your email account now.
 Here’s what’s in that email:

-Hi!
-I’m Randy Witt.
-I’m the head of customer support for X-Plane.
-I’m sending you this message because you signed up for a free email course on getting the most out of your experience with X-Plane.
+Hello from the X‑Plane customer support team!
+We’re sending you this message because you signed up for a free email course on getting the most out of your experience with X‑Plane.
 We promised to start by sending you instructions on setting up the demo—that’s what this email is about.
-I hope you’re as excited for your first flight in X-Plane as I was!
+We hope you’re as excited for your first flight in X‑Plane as we were!

-At the end of this email are links and instructions for downloading 5 of my favorite freeware airplanes.
-If you read nothing else, make sure you check those out!
+At the end of this email are links and instructions for downloading 5 of our favorite freeware aircraft.

 Our goal here is to get you up-and-flying in as little time as possible, while still learning the most important things about the simulator.
 This should only take about 10 or 15 minutes after you finish installing the demo.